|

 finding anything like that, I turned to the form itself and there

+looking at all the properties I found gold.
 If in visual studio's design mode you click on the form

 itself and look at the form's properties, you'll find a property called